 A. Yes.
-All individuals must have a spiny lobster report card in their possession while fishing for or taking lobster, or assisting in fishing for lobster.
+All individuals must have a spiny lobster report card in their possession while fishing for or taking lobster, or assisting in fishing for lobster, including children under the age of 16.
 In the case of a person diving from a boat, the report card may be kept in the boat.
 In the case of a person diving from the shore, the report card may be kept within 500 yards from the point of entry.

 Q. What will CDFW do with the additional income generated from the sales of spiny lobster report cards?
 Will it be used for anything to do with lobster?

-A. The funds can be used to support any Department project, including those specifically focused on lobster.
+A. The funds can be used to support any CDFW project, including those specifically focused on lobster.

 Q. Where and when do I submit the card once it's filled out?

-A. Completed cards should be dropped off or mailed to the address specified on the report card by January 31 of the following year.
-Report cards should be mailed to:
+A. Lobster report cards should be dropped off or mailed to the address specified on the report card by the deadline, which is also specified on the card:

 California Department of Fish and Wildlife

 Lobster Report Card

 3883 Ruffin Rd.